We are a truly grassroots organization

 The League of Women Voters takes action on an issue or advocates for a cause when there is an existing League position that supports the issue or speaks to the cause.

-Positions result from a process of member agreement about that topic which is reached by group discussion after thorough research and study on the topic is presented in an unbiased manner.
+Positions result from a process of of member agreement about that topic which is reached by group discussion after thorough research and study on the topic is presented in an unbiased manner,.
 The purpose of having a League position is to use that position to influence public policy.

 Fairfax Area League in Action